Gating ferromagnetic resonance of magnetic insulators by superconductors via modulating electric-field radiation: S FI heterostructure

 \subsection{Quasi-static approximation}

-The full solution clearly shows the absence of electric fields at the superconductor side of the S$|$F heterostructure, which can be well understood within the quasi-static approximation $\nabla\times{\bf H}=0$ or ${\bf J}_s$.
-Assuming $E_z(x=d_F)=\tilde{E}_0$ at the F$|$S interface, according to Eq.~(\ref{electric_field_in_s}) the electric field in the adjacent superconductor
+The full solution clearly shows the absence of electric fields at the superconductor side of the S$|$FI heterostructure, which can be well understood within the quasi-static approximation $\nabla\times{\bf H}=0$ or ${\bf J}_s$.
+Assuming $E_z(x=d_F)=\tilde{E}_0$ at the FI$|$S interface, according to Eq.~(\ref{electric_field_in_s}) the electric field in the adjacent superconductor

-drives the supercurrents.
+drives the supercurrent.
 For a thin superconducting film of thickness $O(\lambda)$, we are allowed to take an average of the supercurrent $J_{s,z}=[J_{s,z}(x=d_F)+J_{s,z}(x=d_F+d_S)]/2$, and from the first equation of Eq.~(\ref{London})

 The supercurrents generate the vector potential (\ref{vector_potential}) and the Oersted magnetic field according to ${H}_y=-\partial_xA_z/\mu_0$.
 Taking $k=0$ at low frequencies in the Weyl identity (\ref{Weyl_identity}), i.e.,~\cite{Yu_chirality}